KPI Tree

 For Finance Teams

 The P&L is a tree.
-Not a spreadsheet.
+Every variance has an owner.

 Revenue missed by 8%.
-But was it volume, price, mix, or churn?
-Your spreadsheet tells you the gap.
+But was it volume, price, mix or churn?
+Your spreadsheet tells you the size of the gap.
 It does not tell you which operational metric three levels down actually moved.
-You present the shortfall.
-The board asks why.
-You say you will follow up.
+You present the shortfall, the board asks why, and you promise to follow up.

-Build a metric tree that mirrors your P&L, then extends it into the operational metrics that drive each line.
-Revenue breaks into channels.
-Channels break into volume and conversion.
-Conversion breaks into the activities that move it.
-Every relationship is explicit, measured, and owned by a named person.
+Build a metric tree that mirrors your P&L, then extends into the operational metrics that drive each line.
+Revenue breaks into channels, channels into volume and conversion, conversion into the activities that move it.
+Every relationship is a directed driver edge with a confidence level and statistical significance, tested against your data daily, and your team prunes the correlations that are coincidence.
 When a number moves, you follow the tree to find out why.

-• Map every financial metric to the operational drivers beneath it
+• Map every P&L line to the operational drivers beneath it, across sales, marketing, product and operations

 • Drill from a board-level variance to the team and activity that caused it